Pylons/pylonsrtd/community/codestyle.rst

 * Wildcard Imports

-  Do *not* import all the names from a package, import just the ones that are needed.
+  Do *not* import all the names from a package (e.g. never use ``from package import *``), import just the ones that are needed.
 Single-line imports applies here as well, each name from the other package should be imported on its own line.

 * No mutable objects as default arguments